Dimezis/Connect-Four/README.md

 6) Column index is an integer from 0 to 6

-7) Messages sent from server can be 1-2 words long.
+7) Messages sent from server can be 1 or 2 words long.
 Each one ends with `\n`.
 Example: `YOUR_MOVE` - 1 word. `PUT 5` - 2 words.

 8) If you are trying to execute some illegal command, you will receive a corresponding error (see error list).
 Don't try to cheat in game (making double moves, making a move before receiving a signal, sending invalid index).
-You will be punished and disconnected from the socket in this case.
+You will be punished (auto lose) and disconnected from the socket in this case.

 9) Errors format is `Error ERROR_NAME`